HyperspaceApp/Hyperspace/doc/Consensus.md

 will be 64 bytes + 32 bytes * log(num segments), and can be verified by anybody
 who knows the root hash and the file size.

-Storage proof transactions are not allowed to have siacoin outputs, siafund outputs, or contracts.
+Storage proof transactions are not allowed to have siacoin outputs or contracts.
 All outputs created by the storage proofs cannot be spent for 50 blocks.

 These limits are in place because a simple blockchain reorganization can change the trigger block, which will invalidate the storage proof and therefore the